XuPluszero/FYProject/README.md

 ## 🎓 Academic Context

-This project was developed as part of **SEEM4999 (Final Year Project)** at **The Chinese University of Hong Kong, Shenzhen**.
+This project was developed as part of **SEEM4999 (Final Year Project)** at **The Chinese University of Hong Kong**.
 It demonstrates the application of machine learning in medical imaging analysis, specifically for brain tumor IDH mutation prediction.

 ### Key Learning Outcomes:
 - Medical imaging data analysis